-Private landlords and speculators are always the most unpredictable type of owner - they could send in the heavies or ignore you for years.
-They are the type of owner most likely to evict you under Section 6 - if you leave the place empty.
-Section 7 gives individual landlords (rather than companies) the chance to pretend they are DROs or PIOs (see LAW).
+Private landlords and speculators are always the most unpredictable type of owner - they could send the heavies in, or ignore you for months.

+Sections 6 and 7 of the Criminal Law Act give some individual landlords (rather than limited companies) the chance for pretending they are 'displaced residential occupiers' or 'protected intending occupiers' and carrying out self-help evictions legally (and getting you nicked into the bargain).

-With landlords who are having difficulty selling there may be a chance of coming to an agreement to use the house.
-Since landlords are so variable, try to check out their reputation locally before taking the risk of squatting one of their houses.
+With some landlords, though, if they are having difficulty selling, there may be a chance of coming to some agreement to use the house in the meantime.
+Since these landlords are so variable, it's a good idea to check out their reputation locally before taking the risk of squatting one of their houses.
+Otherwise they will sometimes bend if pressure is exerted - but you have to be organised for this kind of campaign, preferably with tenants as well as squatters in the area.